cerd7/cerd7/README.md

 ---

 <p align="center">
-“Code is not just instructions.
-It is a model of how the world could work.”
+  "Code is not just instructions.
+It is a model of how the world could work."
 </p>